HISPlayer/UnrealAndroid-SDK/setup-guide.md

 </p>

 ## Packaging the project
+Before packaging the project, please make sure first that you are using the right NDK and JDK versions needed for your specific Unreal Engine version.
+You can check which ones to install on the [official Unreal documentation page](https://docs.unrealengine.com/5.2/en-US/android-development-requirements-for-unreal-engine/) .
+If you have installed different NDK or JDK versions on your computer, you can always change the ones you are targeting on the **Project Settings > Platforms > Android SDK** menu.

 In order to package the project, you need to make sure that **Your_Project.uproject** file has been correctly updated on the **“Plugins”** field:

 <p align="center">